mrkkrp/plan-b/README.md

   inspected.
 However, if operation succeeds, temporary directory is *always* deleted.

+* `moveByRenaming` — by default files and directories are moved by copying, this option enables moving by renaming.

 That should be enough for a quick intro, for more information regarding concrete functions, consult Haddocks.